Choosing the right SFT dataset for your LLM

 Each language model has a specific purpose:

-- A model intended for medical field should be trained on databases validated by experts (e.g. PubMedQA).
+- A model intended for the medical field should be trained on databases validated by experts (e.g. PubMedQA).

 Verify data quality and size